DS202-at-ISU/lab-2-lab2_team17/README.md

 ```

 ![](README_files/figure-gfm/unnamed-chunk-7-2.png)<!-- -->  Siddhartha
+Gudipudi:
+Range: 0-1.25acres
-Gudipudi: When we see the frequesncy v acres graph, it indicates that
+When we see the frequesncy v acres graph, it indicates that
 the frequency of houses below 0.4 acres is more than the above 0.4 acres
 houses which is a well known trend.
 We can see more smaller houses than
 bigger houses in Ames.
 When it comes to relationship of acres with sales